-Leon is married to Dr. Tonquita Hampton, a physical therapist at Jackson Hospital, and they have one daughter, Kori Skye.
-They attend True Divine Baptist Church, where they serve together as young adult directors.
+Leon is married to Dr. Tonquita K. Hampton and they have two children (a son and daughter).
+They attend True Divine Baptist Church, where they serve together as the young adult directors.